strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   :5: All of the time
   :6: Don't know
   :9: Not stated / Missing
-:Notes:
-  In the last 4 weeks, about how often did you feel everything was an effort?

 ----------

 K5 - Question 5
 ^^^^^^^^^^^^^^^

+In the last 4 weeks, about how often did you feel so sad that nothing could cheer you up?

 :Field name: k5_item5